-Dextromethorphan, or DXM, is the active ingredient in 85% – 90 % of over the counter cold medications and cough suppressants.
-DXM is combined with other cold and cough formulas made up of various decongestants, antihistamines, analgesics, and expectorants.
+Dextromethorphan, or DXM, is the active ingredient in 85% – 90 % of over-the-counter cold medications and cough suppressants.
+DXM is combined with other cold and cough formulas of decongestants, antihistamines, analgesics, and expectorants.

-Drug abuse experts estimate that more than 3 million teenagers have use DXM to get high.
-Because it is seen as “just a cold medicine”, many teens do not perceive the danger in it, however, studies now show that over half of young people in treatment programs have experimented with DXM at some point.
+Drug abuse experts estimate that more than 3 million teenagers have used DXM to get high.
+Because it is seen as “just a cold medicine,” many teens do not perceive its danger; however, studies now show that over half of young people in treatment programs have experimented with DXM at some point.

 DXM Abuse and Addiction

-The National Institute of Drug Abuse began studying the abuse of DXM amongst teens in 2006 and found that the rise of the abuse was fueled by online forums.
+The National Institute of Drug Abuse began studying the abuse of DXM amongst teens in 2006 and found that online forums fueled the rise of the abuse.
 The internet has become a source for teens to share their experiences while taking higher doses of the drug, including YouTube videos.
 There are many slang terms for DXM, including Dex, Triple C, Robo Trippin, Tussin, Roboing, Robodosing, Robocopping.
-There are websites sharing dosage levels for hallucination and recipes for “DXM cocktails”.
+There are websites sharing dosage levels for hallucination and recipes for “DXM cocktails.”

 Dangerous DXM Side Effects and Withdrawal Symptoms

-In addition to the dangers of DXM itself, many users experience life-threatening side effects due to the other ingredients in cough medicine, like acetaminophen.
+In addition to the dangers of DXM, many users experience life-threatening side effects due to the other ingredients in cough medicine, like acetaminophen.
 This is extremely dangerous and can cause liver damage, heart attack, stroke, and death.
-DXM can also be found on the internet being sold as a powder, capsule, and pill form.
-These can be ingested orally or snorted.
+DXM can also be found on the internet being sold as a powder, capsule, and pill form, and these can be ingested orally or snorted.

 After prolonged use of DXM, the addict will experience withdrawal when trying to stop.
 The symptoms of withdrawal from DXM can range from minor to dangerous.
-Some of the less physically dangerous symptoms include anxiety, restlessness, insomnia, stomach pains.
-These symptoms, as well as cravings, can make the addict give up and seek out more of the drug, just to ease the pain and discomfort of withdrawal.
+Some of the less physically risky symptoms include anxiety, restlessness, insomnia, stomach pains.
+These symptoms and cravings can make the addict give up and seek out more of the drug to ease the pain and discomfort of withdrawal.

 There are many more severe symptoms of DXM withdrawal.
-Heatstroke, which can be caused by very high doses, turn up the internal thermostat.
+Heatstroke, which very high doses can cause, turn up the internal thermostat.
 Organs can shut down from the heat, and the addict is most often unconscious when this occurs.
 Addicts can experience hallucinations when coming off of high doses of DXM.
 These can cause frightening visions that can seem so real that the addict can fight back or hurt themselves to combat these visions.

 Get Help With DMX Addiction Treatment

 These withdrawal symptoms are confusing because they also appear in those overdosing on DXM.
 It is best to be in a medical facility while detoxing from DXM so that professional caregivers can help the addict get through it safely.
-Allure Detox provides a safe and comfortable environment to address the physical withdrawals as well as prepare the addict for long term recovery.
+Allure Detox provides a safe and comfortable environment to address the physical withdrawals and prepare the addict for long-term recovery.

-If you or a loved one are struggling with addiction to DXM or similar substances, it is important to reach out to qualified professionals who specialize in addiction treatment.
+If you or a loved one are struggling with addiction to DXM or similar substances, it is essential to reach out to qualified professionals specializing in addiction treatment.
 Allure Detox in West Palm Beach is a safe and peaceful environment with professional and caring staff.
 Reach out to us today for a confidential consultation with an addiction specialist.